windingwind/zotero-actions-tags/README.md

 > Don't know where to find the tag?
 Check the "Tags" tab in the right panel.
 See also [Zotero Doc:adding tags to items](https://www.zotero.org/support/collections_and_tags#adding_tags_to_items)

-### Colorize your tags

-You can colorize your tags by assigning a color to the tag in the tag selector.
-See [Zotero Doc:colored tags](https://www.zotero.org/support/collections_and_tags#colored_tags) for more details.

-Use cases:

-- Assign a color to the `/unread` tag so that you can easily find the unread items in your library.
-- Assign colors to the `⭐️`, `⭐️⭐️`, `⭐️⭐️⭐️`, ... tags so that you can easily sort the items by their importance.

 ### Create your own actions

 Now that you have learned how to use the example, you can create your own actions!